 It might be cold and miserable in your hometown, but February in Las Vegas is just warm enough to keep the airport busy and the hotels full.
-The temperatures will feel slightly cooler for those people coming from the southwest, but the rest of the country will feel like winter has been canceled.
+The temperatures will feel slightly cooler for those people coming from the southwest, but for the rest of the country, it will feel like winter has been canceled.

-If you seek shelter from winter as well as a whole calendar of sporting events, shows, and other activities, Las Vegas during the month of romance is perfect for you.
+If you are seeking shelter from winter as well as a whole calendar of sporting events, shows, and other activities, Las Vegas during the month of romance is perfect for you.

 Las Vegas Weather in February

 Even in February, Las Vegas weather is perfect for being outside.
 While the rest of the country is isolated in the depths of winter, Sin City—which receives more than 300 days of sunshine per year—is likely to experience mild temperatures and clear days during February.
 Remember, deserts get cold after sunset, so nighttime temperatures do drop significantly.

 - Average high: 63 degrees Fahrenheit (17 degrees Celsius)

 - Average low: 34 degrees Fahrenheit (1 degree Celsius)

 February is typically the coldest month of the year in Vegas, but that's a relative term: Cold here means an average temperature of 54 degrees Fahrenheit (12 degrees Celsius).
 While you might not be lounging poolside, the mild temperatures are still plenty warm for outdoor dining, a mid-day round of golf, or taking day trips to the Hoover Dam or one of the area's other attractions.